-- A) Consider the assessments used in foundation training, and then review the literature around one of these. - B) Devise a template for what the assessment is used to assess against the foundation curriculum.
-Devise a trainee feedback on the value of that assessment. - C) Review how that particular assessment is utilised in practice, three different options are given as examples - a.
-Seek a small sample group of foundation trainees who are willing to discuss their use of that particular assessment with you and the template and feedback tool. - b.
-Seek a small sample group of higher trainees who provide that particular assessment and are willing to discuss their use with you, their awareness of the assessment. - c.
-Seek permission to review completed assessments on eportfolio and see to what extent the outcomes are able to be reviewed against your template.
+- a) Consider the assessments used in foundation training, and then review the literature around one of these. - b) Devise a template for what the assessment is used to assess against the foundation curriculum.
+Devise a trainee feedback on the value of that assessment. - c) Review how that particular assessment is utilised in practice, three different options are given as examples - 1.
+Seek a small sample group of foundation trainees who are willing to discuss their use of that particular assessment with you and the template and feedback tool. - 2.
+Seek a small sample group of higher trainees who provide that particular assessment and are willing to discuss their use with you, their awareness of the assessment. - 3.
+Seek permission to review completed assessments on e-portfolio and see to what extent the outcomes are able to be reviewed against your template.